-To demonstrate the flexibility of building sequence to sequence models with LegoNN, \Tref{tab:multiple_modules} shows the fourth LegoNN scenario in \Fref{fig:intro}.
+To demonstrate the flexibility of building sequence-to-sequence models with LegoNN, \Tref{tab:multiple_modules} shows the fourth LegoNN scenario in \Fref{fig:intro}.
 A pronunciation modeling module trained on the TED-LIUM dataset is used with a phoneme recognition module trained on the Europarl dataset.
 Then, a decoder trained on the De-En WMT task is added to the ASR model to bring the final WER, with no fine-tuning updates, just 0.6\% from the baseline encoder-decoder model.
 The TED-LIUM dataset is used in this experiment because it is closer in speaking style to Europarl.
-Both the public TED talks and the Parliament speeches exhibit similarities in speaking style, and are not as spontaneous as the Switchboard data.
-However, there is a clear mismatch in domain which is apparent in the 26.7\% WER of the initial TED-LIUM system when evaluated on the Europarl test set.
-Utilizing LegoNN to develop models for new tasks benefits from the data-efficiency of encoder-only modules (Additional Experiments regarding the data-efficiency of encoder-only models is shown in Appendix \ref{sec:lowresource_legoNN}) and overall shorter development time, e.g., 13 vs 22 gpu-hours on Europarl ASR and 120 vs 144 gpu-hours on Ro-En WMT.~\footnote{ GPU hours for encoder training can be improved further by using CuDNN based CTC implementation~\cite{cudnnctc}}~\footnote{ Composing LegoNN decoders with the LegoNN encoders, is a simple plug and play and doesn't require any fine-tuning steps.
-So no additional gpu hours is used for the decoder.}
+Both the public TED talks and the parliament speeches exhibit similarities in speaking style and are not spontaneous like the Switchboard data.
+However, there is a clear mismatch in the domain which is apparent in the 26.7\% WER of the initial TED-LIUM system when evaluated on the Europarl test set.
+Utilizing LegoNN to develop models for new tasks benefits from the data-efficiency of encoder-only modules (Additional experiments regarding the data-efficiency of encoder-only models are shown in \Sref{sec:lowresource_legoNN}) and overall shorter development time, e.g., 13 vs 22 GPU-hours on Europarl ASR and 120 vs 144 GPU-hours on Ro-En WMT.~\footnote{ GPU hours for encoder training can be improved further by using CuDNN based CTC implementation~\cite{cudnnctc}}~\footnote{ Composing LegoNN decoders with the LegoNN encoders, is a simple plug and play and does not require any fine-tuning steps.
+So no additional GPU hours are used for the decoder.}